-The experience aboard Magna Carta is a study in contrasts both great and small, as the River Thames is akin to an ancient history book with pages still being written.
-The first recorded human activity along the river is dated back to pre-Roman Britain; today, recreational pursuits such as rowing, kayaking, and boating still take place on this enchanting waterway.
+A Thames river cruise aboard barge Magna Carta is a study in contrasts both great and small, as the River Thames is akin to an ancient history book with pages still being written.

 The theme of cultural contrasts continues with the dining options, deliciously addressing outdated notions about British cuisine.
 Magna Carta’s modern menus are fresh and creative, utilizing the best of locally-sourced produce, meats, and fish.
 A broad selection of Old and New World wines are carefully paired with the meals, expanding the culinary exploration of sophisticated flavors.